Beyond Unicorn: Why I Code-Gen Instead of Emulating

 Copy this link to your feed reader

-Learn how Go context cancellation works in real systems: timeouts, request lifecycles, errgroup fan-out, and graceful shutdown without leaked goroutines.
+Go context cancellation without the fluff: timeouts, request lifecycles, errgroup fan-out, and graceful shutdown — no leaked goroutines.

 Atom (Atom Syndication Format) is an XML-based standard for describing feeds and their items.
 With Atom, you can: